Introduction

 If your liquids and electronics aren’t designed to be removed together, smoothly, and without disturbing anything else, stress is almost guaranteed.

-Even when security flow is the real issue, what happens inside your bag still matters.
+But what happens inside your bag still matters.

 Leaks don’t slow security lines—but they can ruin everything after you arrive.